0xFrann/crypto-listing-challenge/README.md

-# Senior Frontend developer challengue
+# Senior Frontend Developer Challenge

 ### Take-Home Assignment

 ## Description

-This exercise is for you, a candidate to join EVA as Frontend Developer, to develop a simple frontend application that meets the requirements for an imaginary product we want to build.
+With this exercise, we will evaluate your ability to develop a simple frontend application that meets the requirements for an imaginary product we want to build.

 Completing this should take you anywhere from a couple of hours to up to a day depending on your level of expertise, available time to focus, and level of detail you consider sufficient.